 A gap is left at the bottom for the drainage mat to work.

-Water will probably never penetrate the wrb on the rainscreen, but why not do it right ?
+Water will probably ever penetrate the wrb on the rainscreen, but why not do it right.
 The rain screen

 can prevent excessive cracking or rot if a metal flashing or drip edge fails, for example.

 A plastic spacer is used to set a gap between the bottom of our weep stop,

 and the top of the flashing on the drip moulding.